Portfolio optimization with mixture vector autoregressive models: Introduction

-Since then, much work has been done to develop multivariate GARCH models for portfolio optimization.
-In particular, many attempts have been made in combining GARCH and factor models, with the aim of dimensionality reduction.
+Since then, much work has been done to develop multivariate GARCH models for portfolio optimisation.
+In particular, many attempts have been made in combining GARCH and factor models, with the aim of dimensionality reduction when modelling large portfolios or panel data.
 These models rely on the assumption that financial returns are described by a small number of underlying common variables, or factors, which can be used to model the data more parsimoniously.
-Although all equal in concept, different approaches used different assumptions on such factors, so that different techniques are used to derive them.
+Although all equal in concept, different approaches used different assumptions on such factors, and different techniques are used to derive them.
 For instance, \citet{alexander2000primer} uses a principal components analysis in which factors are assumed to follow independent GARCH processes, whereas \citet{van2002go} considers the case in which factors are not orthogonal.
 Finally, \citet{SANTOS2014606} introduced the dynamic factor GARCH model with time-varying factor loadings.

-We propose using a mixture vector autoregressive (MVAR) model \citep{Fong2007} for portfolio optimization.
-MVAR models are the multivariate extension of the mixture autoregressive model by \citet{WongLi2000}.
+We propose using a mixture vector autoregressive (MVAR) model \citep{Fong2007} for portfolio optimisation.
+MVAR models are the multivariate extension of the mixture autoregressive (MAR) model by \citet{WongLi2000}.
 Combining predictive distributions which depend on the recent history of the process, MVAR models can accommodate asymmetry, multimodality, heteroskedasticity and cross-correlation in multivariate time series data.
 Theoretical properties of MVAR were explored for the case of a multivariate Gaussian mixture in \citet{Fong2007} and \citet{KALLIOVIRTA2016485}.

+Financial returns are typically assumed to be uncorrelated or weakly correlated.
+The stationary region of the parameters of MAR and MVAR models contains the uncorrelated case, which allows these properties to be achieved smoothly as part of the estimation process.

 Using the Gaussian MVAR model assumption, we are able to fully specify conditional predictive distributions for future observations.
-We will show how it is possible to combine modern portfolio theory \citep{Markowitz52} and the assumption of Gaussian mixture vector autoregressive model for portfolio optimization.
+We will show how it is possible to combine modern portfolio theory \citep{Markowitz52} and the assumption of Gaussian mixture vector autoregressive model for portfolio optimisation.
 Under this model assumption, we will also estimate the risk associated with the forecast.
 Finally, we will compare the performance of our method with that of the dynamic conditional correlation model by \citet{Engle2002} and the vector autoregressive model (VAR).